DL 212

 YouTube started last week by quietly indicating that they would remove violent or mature videos that were targeted to kids.
 Three days later, YouTube CEO Susan Wojcicki explained why the service leaves up controversial or even offensive videos.
 Not long after Wojcicki's comments, banned several far-right channels.

 Once again, we have questions about the limits of freedom of speech, and the rules that govern them.
+The whiplash between these policy positions reveals a platform struggling to articulate coherent values beyond engagement metrics.

 This post was shared by Adam Procter last week after I relayed information about the GamerGate post I shared above.